nathancryan/jacobi-forms/README.md

 # jacobi-forms
-A Sage implementation of a method for computing Jacobi forms
+A Sage/Cython implementation of a method for computing Jacobi forms

+<a href="dcs">test</a>